vectary/vectary.github.io/viewer-api/quick-start.md

 ## Prepare your Embed

-If you haven't done so already, head to [Vectary](https://www.vectary.com) and start new project.
+If you haven't done so already, head to [Vectary](https://www.vectary.com) and start a new project.
 Create your models either by modelling from scratch or by importing from other tools or 3D libraries.

 Once you're happy with your scene, you will need to generate the Embed for the Viewer to load.
-In Vectary, open the Embed tab located in the right panel and choose appropriate quality settings for baking and textures.
+In Vectary, open the Embed tab located in the right panel and choose the appropriate quality settings for baking and textures.
 Once generated, you are ready to place the Viewer on your website.

-## Load the viewer
+## Viewer load

-To load the Viewer into your website, you can either use an iframe or a web component (recommended).
+To load the Viewer into your website, you can either use an iframe or a web component.

+?> We recommend using the [web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) whenever possible, since this allows the viewer to reside within the same [Window](https://developer.mozilla.org/en-US/docs/Web/API/Window), whereas an [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) has its own.
+It is also easier to add, delete or modify the parameters used.

-To use our `<vctr-viewer>` web component, you need to include three Javascript files:
+To use our `<vctr-viewer>` web component, you need to include one to three Javascript files:
-- `webcomponents-loader.js` - Library of polyfills to make sure Web components work in legacy browsers
 - `vctr-viewer.js` - Vectary Viewer application
+- (optional) `webcomponents-loader.js` - Library of polyfills to make sure Web components work in legacy browsers
-- `api.js` - Vectary Viewer API - if you intend to use [API methods](methods.md)
+- (optional) `api.js` - Vectary Viewer API - if you intend to use [API methods](methods.md)

-Viewer in web component with API enabled:
+Viewer in web component:

 ```html
 <head>